 Hans Schlatmann Sony, ATV (NL)

 Hans Schlatmann loves music and marketing, and combines the two in his role as Senior Sync And Marketing Manager at Sony/ATV Music Publishing in Amsterdam.
 He’s worked on many campaigns with agencies such as TWBA, 72andSunny and CZAR, as well as directly with brands, on both creative and business level.
 Sony/ATV represents the songs of legendary artists such as The Beatles, Queen, Stevie Wonder and Ed Sheeran as well as - in Holland and Belgium - Haevn, Kovacs, Feng Suave, Nona, Son Mieux, Hooverphonic, Faces On TV and many others.
-Sony/ATV offers brands, agencies, music supervisors and film companies advise, search and licensing services regarding the use of music – both hit songs and new work by young and emerging artists and songwriters - in campaigns, commercials and films.
+Sony/ATV offers brands, agencies, music supervisors and film companies advice, search and licensing services regarding the use of music – both hit songs and new work by young and emerging artists and songwriters - in campaigns, commercials and films.

 Diogo Pinheiro Heineken International BV (NL)